ReX-XAI/ReX/docs/config.md

 Objective function for spotlight search.
 Possible options 'mean' | 'max' | 'min'.

-spotlight_step? # in Args obj but does not seem to be read from config file
+spotlight_step

+Default: 5.

 ### [explanation.evaluation] section

-Used if ReX is run with the `--analyse` option.
+These options are used if ReX is run with the `--analyse` option.

 insertion_step = 100

 Insertion/deletion curve step size.
+Default: 100.